15

 Back to the noise, the clapping, and polished smiles.

-The tray was brought forward— silver, ornate, too shiny under the lights.
+The tray was brought forward, silver, too shiny under the lights.
 Two rings sat on a bed of rose petals, absurdly delicate for how heavy they felt in my chest.

 I stared at them like they might burn me.